bitrise-io/ioscodesigning/docs/exporting-code-signing-files.md

 4. Select the one that you would like to export and choose `Export` from the pop-up menu.
 ![Export certificate](img/keychain_access_export.png)
 7. Enter a filename in the Save As dialog.
 You can set a password and a verification to store it securely, but it's not necessary.
-8. Keychain Access will export the requested certificate in a .p12 format.
+8. Keychain Access will export the requested certificate in .p12 format.

 ## Exporting Provisioning Profiles